Our Indigenous Commitment to first Nations engagement

 Featured Artist: Dearne Khan

-Artist Profile: Dearne Khan, a proud Wiradjuri woman raised on Wallumedegal land and currently residing in Darug country, is a talented artist who brings her cultural heritage and healing practices to life through her work.
-As a Drug and Alcohol Counsellor, Dearne facilitates Dadirri mindfulness, art, and weaving workshops, empowering individuals to heal and reconnect with culture and community.
+Artist Profile: Dearne Khan, a proud Wiradjuri woman, grew up on Wallumedegal land and now lives on Darug Country.
+Through her work as an artist, she expresses her cultural heritage and healing practices with depth and authenticity.
+Alongside her creative practice, Dearne works as a Drug and Alcohol Counsellor and facilitates Dadirri mindfulness, art, and weaving workshops that support individuals to heal and reconnect with culture and community.
+Her holistic approach fosters resilience and strengthens cultural identity.

 Artwork Title: “Creation and Connections”

-Dearne’s artwork, Creation and Connections, is a powerful depiction of the Rainbow Serpent, a key figure in Aboriginal Dreamtime stories representing the creator and protector of life.
-The piece symbolises the sacred connection between land, people, and spirit, incorporating native flora such as Wattle, Quandong, and Flannel flower—plants essential for both nourishment and healing.
-Through vivid depictions of landscapes and communities, Dearne’s artwork reflects the values of environmental stewardship passed down through generations.
+Dearne’s artwork, Creation and Connections, powerfully depicts the Rainbow Serpent, a central figure in Aboriginal Dreamtime stories and a symbol of creation and protection.
+The piece reflects the sacred connection between land, people, and spirit, while also featuring native flora such as wattle, quandong, and flannel flower, known for their roles in nourishment and healing.
+Through vivid portrayals of landscapes and communities, Dearne highlights the enduring importance of environmental stewardship, values passed down through generations.